shwang95/EC500K-Project/README.md

 ## Trained Model

 The trained model is not included in the repository due to GitHub's file size limit.
 You can download from [here](https://drive.google.com/open?id=1KE56u4417NHa5HX6ADITARorQ4KjyaPD) by using BU account.
-Note we only provides trained Double Dueling DQN model.
+Note we only provides trained Double Dueling DQN model (under folder [02DoubleDuelingDQN](https://drive.google.com/open?id=1Saygbj3GoklEXOJs619Tr-CVOqQrOwVw), you should put it into the same folder under `saved_networks` folder).
 You can also train the network from scratch.

 ## Disclaimer